axe-api/docs/docs/learn/deployment.md

 In this section, we tried to cover how you can deploy your API.

-By this, you completed the Learn section of the Axe API Documentation.
-You can check the API Reference out to get more information about Axe API.
+In the next chapter, you can learn how you can contribute to Axe API.